 Practice empathy by trying to see things from their perspective and acknowledging their emotions.
 Instead of immediately pointing out flaws or mistakes, seek to understand the context and underlying reasons behind their actions or decisions.

 When providing feedback, focus on offering constructive suggestions rather than criticism.
 Frame your comments in a way that promotes growth and improvement rather than discouragement.
 Adopting a more empathetic and constructive approach can foster healthier relationships and contribute to a more positive and supportive environment.

 Don’t let people take advantage of you or your Gold personality!

 Just like the Blue Temperament, you’re likely to be burdened by others.
-Saying “no’ might be difficult for you because you’re so kind, dutiful, respectful, and helpful.
-People know they can count on you, so those jokers will come to you time and time again.
+Saying “no” might be difficult because you’re kind, dutiful, respectful, and helpful.
+People know they can count on you so that those jokers will come to you time and time again.
 Sometimes, it can be just too much.
 Take care of yourself.
-Then and only then you can help others.
+Only then can you help others.

 A perfect example is my bestie, Cheryle.
-She keeps me so organized.
+She keeps me organized.
 She has for years.
-When I’m about to go nuts, she methodically asks questions that help me think through whatever is going on intelligently.
+When I’m about to go nuts, she methodically asks questions that help me think intelligently through whatever is going on.

-In relationships, be careful of that “fix it” mode and giving too much advice.
+My advice to the Gold personality: in relationships, be careful of that “fix it” mode and give too much advice.
 People can be turned off by it in spite of all your good intentions.
 The best practice is to share your feedback when asked.
-When you see something. “wrong”, take a few breaths and just embrace silence.
+When you see something. “wrong,” take a few breaths and just embrace silence.
 The saying “nobody asked you” was created for a reason.
 Likely, the first person who ever said it had a Gold in their life!
 Ha!

 Remember, you’re a valuable part of a work team, social circle, and family.
 You bring the stability we all need to improve and learn to be better.
 Never change.